Qovery/qovery-client-go/docs/Environment.md

 ### NewEnvironment

-`func NewEnvironment(id string, createdAt time.Time, name string, cloudProvider EnvironmentAllOfCloudProvider, mode EnvironmentModeEnum, clusterId string, ) *Environment`
+`func NewEnvironment(id string, createdAt time.Time, name string, project ReferenceObject, cloudProvider EnvironmentAllOfCloudProvider, mode EnvironmentModeEnum, clusterId string, ) *Environment`

 NewEnvironment instantiates a new Environment object This constructor will assign default values to properties that have it defined,